K4r4b0M0kg0th0/Tsong/README.md

 # Tsong

-Tsong is a simple music player built with Python and Pygame.
-It allows you to play, pause, stop, skip, and adjust the volume of audio files in a folder.
+A simple music player built with Python and Pygame, using a basic GUI created with Tkinter.

+Features include:

+- Load and play audio files from a user-defined folder
+- Control playback using buttons for play, pause, stop, skip, volume up, volume down
+- Handle errors when loading and playing audio files
+- Navigate between tracks using previous and next buttons

-## Prerequisites
+## Requirements

-Python 3.x
+- Python 3.x
-Pygame (can be installed with pip install pygame)
+- Pygame library
+- Tkinter library (built-in with Python)

 ## Usage

-- Clone the repository or download the source code.
-- Open a terminal and navigate to the project directory.
-- Run the following command to start the player: python tsong.py

-- Enter the path to the folder containing the audio files when prompted.
-- Use the following commands to control the player:

-#### play: Resume playing the current track

-#### pause: Pause the current track

-#### stop: Stop the player and exit

-#### next: Go to the next track

-#### previous: Go to the previous track

-#### current: Display the name of the current track

-#### skip: Skip to a specific time in the current track

-#### volume up: Increase the volume

-#### volume down: Decrease the volume
+To start the music player, simply run the script `Tsong.py`.
+A GUI window will appear that allows you to input the folder path of the audio files, control playback using buttons and navigate between tracks.

-## License
+## Credits

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This music player was created by [K4r4boM0kg0th0].
+The code is based on the Pygame documentation and several online tutorials on using Pygame and Tkinter.